thanhlt-1007/kotlin_head_first/CHAPTER_03.md

 ## 11. Add the getGameChoice funcrion to Game.kt

+Now that we've added the getGameChoice function to our application, let's look at what's going on behind the scenes when the code runs

+THERE ARE NO DUMB QUESTION

+Q: Can I return more than one value from a function?

+A: A function can declare only one return value.
+But if you want to, say, return three Int values, then the declared type can be an array of Ints (Array<Int>).
+Put those Ints into the array, and pass it back.

+Q: Do I have to do something with the return value of a function?
+Can I just ignore it?

+A: Kotlin doesn't require you to acknowledge a return value.
+You might want to call a function with a return type, even though you don't caer about the return value.
+In this case, you're calling the function for the work it does inside the function, rather than for what it returns.
+You don't have to assign or use the return value.

 ## 12. Behind the scenes: what happens

 ## 13. The story continues